 Orkin pest control is an excellent example of negative branding.
 When the commercial starts, I immediately switch the channel to eat breakfast, lunch, or dinner.
 (No bugs for me.
 I already know what a roach looks like, thank you very much)

-It is already bad enough to have an oversized plastic coated, bobble-head King as your branding mascot.
+Having an oversized plastic-coated bobble-head King as your branding mascot is already bad enough.
 That thing looks downright creepy.
 Next, Burger King chose to associate death and destruction with their brand.
 The ad campaign features an urban mom hiring an assassin to oust the King.

 Another ad campaign features three mothers in a mini-van, attempting to run down the King.
 What does extreme road rage have to do with fast food?
 (Although the food may look like road-kill from time to time)

 Some bank robbers get nabbed when they take too long stuffing the Force-Flex bag with everything but the kitchen sink.
 The advertising agency for Force-Flex chose to use a ‘bank robbery’ at the heart of their concept.

 A group of people is in a hospital setting.
-Their mouths are missing, and they have to communicate by writing, suggesting that their ability to use their mouths was “removed” because they did not eat at Wendy’s.
+Their mouths are missing, and they must communicate by writing, suggesting their ability to use their mouths was “removed” because they did not eat at Wendy’s.
 The advertising agency for Wendy’s chose to use a clinical rehabilitation setting as the heart of their concept.
-While rehabilitation can be a positive step in the right direction, a major fast-food chain should not pin its branding to rehab.
+While rehabilitation can be a positive step in the right direction, a major fast-food chain should not pin its branding on rehab.

 Looking through the eyes of a Nationwide representative, you see a healthy home.
-Moments later, the house is in flames, cars at an intersection start crashing, and finally, a wedding ceremony transforms into a funeral.
+Moments later, the house is in flames, cars at an intersection start crashing, and a wedding ceremony transforms into a funeral.
 I think this one titter is on the line.
-Any novice could have rubbed two brain cells together and came up with catastrophic collision and death examples to brand an insurance agency.
+Any novice could have rubbed two brain cells together and devised catastrophic collision and death examples to brand an insurance agency.